 In this reality, also called Battleworld, Captain America and Rogue had a daughter called Crusader.
 The daughter was called Sarah Rogers.

 In the Amalgam Universe, Captain America was merged with Superman.
 The new character was called Super-Soldier.
-Captain America(or rather Super-Soldier's) shield was replaced with Superman's logo, and is missing the top part of his mask piece, revealing his hair. (which is designed after Superman's hair)
+Captain America(or rather Super-Soldier's) shield was replaced with Superman's logo, and is missing the top part of his mask piece, revealing his hair. (which is designed after Superman's hair).
+While this amalgam shared Superman's name, he also shared Captain America's backstory.

 In the Larval Universe, Steve Rogers and his alter ego, Captain America, are turned into a cat named Steve Mouser and Captain Americat.
 He is working in the Daily Beagle (this universe's version of the Daily Bugle).